dlang/DIPs/DIPs/DIP1xxx-JS.md

 ## Rationale

 There is general disagreement on the best and/or accepted way to remove public features.
-Each deprecation ends being handled slightly differently depending on who's handling the pull requests.
+Each deprecation ends up being handled slightly differently depending on who's handling the pull requests.
 Standardizing the process makes sure that deprecations are done very publicly and carefully, so as to minimize breakage and to provide clear fixes for user code.